velicast/dress-graph/README.md

 ## A Continuous Framework for Structural Graph Refinement

 We introduce DRESS, a deterministic, parameter-free framework that iteratively refines the structural similarity of edges in a graph to produce a *canonical fingerprint*: a real-valued edge vector, obtained by converging a non-linear dynamical system to its unique fixed point.
 The fingerprint is *isomorphism-invariant* by construction, *numerically stable* (all values lie in [0, 2]), *fast* and *embarrassingly parallel* to compute: each iteration costs O(m · d_max) and convergence is guaranteed by Birkhoff contraction.
 As a direct consequence of these properties, DRESS is provably at least as expressive as the 2-dimensional Weisfeiler–Leman (2-WL) test, at a fraction of the cost (O(m · d_max) vs. O(n³) per iteration).
 We generalize the original equation (Castrillo, León, and Gómez, 2018) to Motif-DRESS (arbitrary structural motifs) and Generalized-DRESS (abstract aggregation template), and introduce Δ-DRESS, which runs DRESS on each vertex-deleted subgraph to boost expressiveness. Δ-DRESS empirically separates all 7,983 graphs in a comprehensive Strongly Regular Graph benchmark, and iterated deletion (Δᵏ-DRESS) climbs the CFI staircase, achieving (k+2)-WL expressiveness at each depth k.
-Successfully applied to anoter handful of downstream applications.
 The algorithm is embarrassingly parallel in two orthogonal ways - across the vertex-deleted subgraphs and across edge updates within each iteration - enabling distributed/cloud plus multi-core/GPU/SIMD implementations.
+Successfully applied to a handful of downstream applications.

 > **Note on Wrappers:** Please report any bugs you find while using the language wrappers (Python, Rust, JS, etc.).
 I am moving quickly and relying on AI to speed up the development of the wrappers, but I am directly and carefully maintaining the core C backend.